Save, Spend, or Splurge? Bikes

 Your local bike shop needs your support now more than ever, so instead of going to a large chain, consider shopping local, and find out where your nearest independent bike shop is by using the Local Bike Shop Day search function.

 Independent businesses have had a tough time in recent years, with internet shopping threatening their survival.
-Bike shop owners spoke to us in September to say the increase in new and returning cyclists has highlighted the importance of having local expertise on tap.
+Bike shop owners spoke to us during the pandemic to say the increase in new and returning cyclists has highlighted the importance of having local expertise on tap.

 You can build up a great relationship on a visit to your local bike shop.
 They often have a cafe attached, as well as host rides and events - making for a great community.
 The staff will most likely live locally, and have great knowledge of routes nearby.
 You may well end up speaking directly to the owner on most occasions you pop in.
 The people working there have a passion for bikes, are experienced riders themselves, and genuinely want to help you.